Swap to Social care or Therapy or go back to all job sectors

 You can find out more about becoming a hospital porter from Health Careers.

 With experience, you could progress to team leader or supervisor.
-You may need to have, or be working towards, qualifications in supervision and management.
+You might need to have, or be working towards, qualifications in supervision and management.